 I had all the little greenhouse jugs in a container, so it was easy to carry them out and have them all in one place.
-However, after the snow melted they were sunken in and I had to rescue them a few times.
+However, after the snow melted they were sunken in water and I had to rescue them a few times.
 Drainage is important, having them in a water-tight container is not a good idea.

 I also would like to plant more (veggies, greens, and flowers) and all denser, just in case some do not germinate.

 I would want to give them some more protection during very cold times, that would speed them up a bit more.